dariomaranes/BaSP-A2022-Etapa-1/README.md

 I created login and employee-signup HTML and CSS files, and then I applied JS to them creating one JS file for each one.
 Also I applied JS to contact form in index.html file.

+### Week 07

+I continued working with login and employee-sign-up JS files.
+I add requests to API using fetch.
+If you want to try to login, you can only access successfully using this credentials:
+email: rose@radiumrocket.com password: BaSP2022.
+Finally I replace login and employee-sign-up alerts for modals.

 _By Darío Marañes_